cornell-brg/riscv-vectorized-benchmark-suite/README.md

 ### Compile using  clang for RISCV Vector Version

+To compile with gcc directly, export GCC_RISCV with the path to the parent directory of the GCC riscv compiler toolchain (so $GCC_RISCV/bin/* contains the toolchain binaries).
+To run the applications, export QEMU with the full path to the QEMU binary you want to use, and run `make runqemu` in the application directory.

 We provide precompiled binaries found in the folder bin.

 To compile any application you first enter in the subfolder and run the command make followed by the application name